North Texas Mean Green football statistical leaders

 The North Texas Mean Green football statistical leaders are individual statistical leaders of the North Texas Mean Green football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Mean Green represent the University of North Texas in the NCAA Division I FBS Conference USA through the 2022 season, after which UNT will join the American Athletic Conference.
+The Mean Green represents the University of North Texas in the NCAA Division I FBS American Conference.

 Although North Texas began competing in intercollegiate football in 1913, the school's official record book considers the "modern era" to have begun in 1950.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: